During law school, I interviewed for a job at a small firm. One of the hiring partner’s first comments was

 This is a book on typography, not typos.
 But the point is the same—faced with a stack of nearly identical résumés and limited time, readers will make judgments that aren’t based on substance.
 Whether you think that’s fair is irrelevant.
 It happens all the time.

 The biggest problem I see with résumés is that they’re uncomfortably dense with text.
 I take this to be the influence of the myth that a résumé can only be one page long.
-Unless a potential employer demands one page, feel free to make your résumé two pages.
+Unless a potential employer demands one page, feel free to make your résumé longer, if necessary.
 This will ease your typographic problems.

 Two caveats, however.
 Don’t assume a reader will get past the first page—put the most important information up front.
 And when I say

 Headings and gray boxes are too large relative to body text.